Skip to content

 transform_count_word

-T: Count occurrences of a word across strings (case-insensitive).
+T: Count occurrences of a word across all strings (case-insensitive).

 Parameters: